 It is therefore not a coincidence that, alongside Industry, it has been identified as a key sector of the Région Grand Est in its Regional Scheme for Economic Development, Innovation and Internationalisation (SRDEII).

-The ambition of the Région Grand Est is to become a European leader in the bioeconomy
+The Grand Est a European leader in the bioeconomy

 The ambition of the Region is to consolidate all these initiatives by building a roadmap and an action plan organised around scientific excellence, the competitiveness of regional companies, the development of training courses, the attractiveness of the area and structuring the supply of raw materials, in close liaison with the Competitiveness Cluster Industries & Agro-Resources (IAR) in Bezannes in the Marne.